cakephp/docs/en/installation.rst

 Lighttpd
 --------
-Lighttpd does not make use of **.htaccess** files like Apache, so it is necessary to add a url.rewrite-once configuration in **conf/lighttpd.conf**.
-This is a complete example of adding a CakePHP application to lighttpd configuration:
+Lighttpd does not make use of **.htaccess** files like Apache, so it is necessary to add a ``url.rewrite-once`` configuration in **conf/lighttpd.conf**.
+Ensure the following is present in your lighthttpd configuration:

 .. code-block:: php

     server.modules += (
         "mod_alias",
         "mod_cgi",
         "mod_rewrite"
     )

     # Directory Alias
     alias.url       = ( "/TestCake" => "C:/Users/Nicola/Documents/TestCake" )

     # CGI Php
     cgi.assign      = ( ".php" => "c:/php/php-cgi.exe" )

     # Rewrite Cake Php (on /TestCake path)
     url.rewrite-once = (
         "^/TestCake/(css|files|img|js|stats)/(.*)$" => "/TestCake/webroot/$1/$2",
         "^/TestCake/(.*)$" => "/TestCake/webroot/index.php/$1"
     )

-The above lines include also the php configuration and an alias configuration for an example application to publish on the path /TestCake.
+The above lines include PHP CGI configuration and example application configuration for an application on the ``/TestCake`` path.

 I Can't Use URL Rewriting
 -------------------------